luhmann/daenen-react/README.md

 # Website for Softwarehaus Dänen4

 This is the small website for www.daenen4.de.
-It is a fully isomorphic React-JS-App that runs on a NodeJS/Express-Stack ...in other words it's complete overkill for its purpose.
+It is a fully isomorphic/universal React-JS-App that runs on a NodeJS/Express-Stack
+...in other words it's complete overkill for its purpose.
 It is supposed to be a fun learning experience.

 ## Dependencies

-The singular hard dependency in order to compile, develop and deploy the app is a working NodeJs-Stack (a minimum node version of `0.12.0` is required.
+The singular hard dependency in order to compile, develop and deploy the app is a working NodeJs-Stack (a minimum node version of `5.1.1` is required.
 If you have none you can install it on OSX using Homebrew:

 > brew install node

 This will install the NodeJs package currently in homebrew, the `node`- and `npm`-binaries should now be available.
-If your version is less than `0.12.0` you can install the `n`-version manager:
+If your version is less than `5.1.1` you can install the `n`-version manager:

 > npm install -g n

 Afterwards execute

-> n latest
+> n 5.1.1

-to get the latest and finest version of node.
-You can also install a specific version of node, see the `n`-help for more information.
+to get the this exact version of node.
+See the `n`-help for more information.
 You could also use nvm for the same purpose.

+If you plan on doing a lot of stuff with node consider using [nvm](https://github.com/creationix/nvm)

 # Installation